 - iv.
 Double click Boreas Manager to start the application.
 See Using Boreas Manager for specific notes for different platforms - v.
 Select the correct COM port. - vi.
 Select the Baud Rate.
 The default baud rate is 115200 bps. - vii.
 Click Connect.
 If you are unable to connect, see 9.2.4 Troubleshooting. - 4.
 Mount the unit in the standard alignment of X+ pointing forward and Z+ pointing down.
-For more information, see 7.3 Mounting Alignment. - 5.
+For more information, see 7.3 Mounting Alignment. - Mount the two GNSS antennas in a level orientation with a clear view of the sky.
+The primary antenna should be positioned directly forwards of the secondary antenna with separation of at least 0.5 metres.
+See 7.8 GNSS Antennas. - 6.
+Connect the coaxial antenna cables between the antennas and Boreas.
+The antenna cables should not be coiled. - Accurately measure the GNSS antenna offset from the centre of the Boreas unit to the central base of the primary antenna in the body co-ordinate frame (X+ forward and Z+ down, see 12.3 The Body Coordinate Frame) and enter these values into the 9.1.3.3 Alignment screen under the Configuration menu.
+See 7.8 GNSS Antennas for more details. - 8.
 Choose a Vehicle Profile in the 9.1.3.1 Filter Options screen under the Configuration menu.
 This should be the closest available match to your vehicle type.
 If you need more information, contact Support at support@advancednavigation.com. - Check that all filters are initialised.
 See 8.1 Filter Initialisation.
 The system is now ready for use.